 Sheri Salata: You Are What You Dream

 “I was always a seeker but I don’t think I felt at home in my own spirit until I begin to understand what I was really looking for in a job was meaning.
-That’s why no matter what I was doing I would try to do my best.
-I wanted to feel like what I contributed mattered to me in my mission.”
+No matter what kind of work I was doing I would try to do my best.
+I wanted to feel like what I contributed was important.”

-In 1995, when Sheri got the call to work at the Oprah Winfrey Show, she plugged right into her new environment.
+In 1995, Sheri got the call to work at the Oprah Winfrey Show.
+She immediately plugged into her new environment.
 For the next twenty years, she worked 80 to 90 hours a week.
 She was happy to do it.
 During that time, she moved up to executive producer and then to president of Harpo Studios.
 Then in 2010 the Oprah Show stopped production.
 After that Sheri moved to California to become co-president of OWN.
 Working under the tutelage of the of the “Queen of Dreams” served her well.
 She learned much about doing what she loves, trusting her gut, and unlimited potential.
 “Watching tapings of the show is where my understanding first began about how life really works.
 I soaked up all that information on how we are all energy and how we move through the world.
 That’s when I began to see who I really am and why I’m here.”

 “I believe we all have an inner compass, a directive that lives quietly behind the scenes and really is the mastermind behind most of our life decisions.” – Sheri Salata, The Beautiful No

 The year Sheri turned 56 she knew it was time to move in another direction.
 All that insight she gained from the Oprah Show had brought her to a turning point.
 “I had woke up to the truth that anything is possible and if not now when?”
 Sheri made the decision to part ways with OWN.
 Her heart told her it was time and she listened.